yiquncode/ethereum-docker-dev-env/README.md

 ## Work With Remote Development

-After build the image I usually start development in VScode, you can learn more details here: https://www.youtube.com/watch?v=mi8kpAgHYFo
+After build a image I usually start development in VScode, you can learn more details here: https://www.youtube.com/watch?v=mi8kpAgHYFo

 ## Others